hategekimanahirwaarnold/TowerDefence_Game/README.md

 ## To do

-- Center the game in the middle of the screen
+- Center the game in the middle of the screen.

-### Enjoy,
+- Include diverse features in different levels of Difficulty.

 ### Hirwa Arnold